D. Document that current municipal planning seeks to provide additional bird habitat.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-The City offered an enrichment class, the Plant Pals & Birds Workshop, to teach children to make an herb planter and pipe cleaner bird feeder.
+The City offered an educational program to teach children to make pipe cleaner bird feeders and the importance of birds.
 Included is a discussion of the prevention of bird/window collisions and the Cats Indoors initiative.
-Flyers on various bird topics are also available.
+Other flyers on various birding topics are also available.

-The City of Watertown sponsored multiple events to celebrate International Migratory Bird Day, including: nature walks in Lunde Woods, Tivoli Island and the River Walk on May 12, 2017 (all open to the public and publicized).
+The City of Watertown sponsored multiple events to celebrate International Migratory Bird Day, including: nature walks in Lunde Woods, Tivoli Island and the River Walk on June 12, 2018 (all open to the public and publicized).
 Brochures from the Bird City Wisconsin website were handed out and participants observed and identified a variety of bird species and their habitat during the walks.
 The Girls Scouts participated in the Great Backyard Bird Count in February 2017.
-The Parks and Recreation Department manned a booth at the local farmers market on May 16, 2017 to promote IMBD inwhich educational information was available.
+The Parks and Recreation Department manned a booth at the local farmers market on May 22, 2018 to promote IMBD inwhich educational information was available.
 Participants were also able to make cheerio bird feeders.
-David Webb was on hand on April 25, 2017 to present his Wisconsin Birds presentation to help educate participants.
+David Webb was on hand on June 7, 2018 to present his Wisconsin Birds presentation to help educate participants.
 A birding display case was visible throughout the month of May to all who visited our office.
-The scouts also built and painted numerous bird houses to be placed in the park system.
+The scouts also built and painted numerous bird houses to be placed in the Brandt Quirk Park along the trail through Lund Woods.
+Hoo's Woods Raptors brought in some live birds for their presentation to the public on June 12, 2018.